 On average, listings lease in the $30's per square foot per year.
 The Central Chula Vista submarket is going through a decline in rates.
 In the last 3 months, the median rate fell $2 per sqft per year.
 That's a 6% decline in rent.

-Compared to the rest of the San Diego market, the Central Chula Vista submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the San Diego market, the Central Chula Vista region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 7 listings have been made available, which means leases might be leasing quickly.
+In the last 90 days, 17 listings have been posted online, which means listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,740 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this market are around 3 floors.
-Most buildings in this region were built in 1981 and are Class B.
+The standard measurement for office space in this area is around 2,130 sqft.
+Most properties in this market are close to 3 stories.
+Most buildings in this region were built in 1985 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Central Chula Vista folk.
-Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by car is the most popular way to get to work amongst Central Chula Vista occupants.
+Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.